leggedrobotics/terra/docs/env_structure.md

 - traversing a tile forbidden by the traversability map
 - moving the base on an unaccessible tile (any tile that is not at 0 height level)
 - dumping in a digged tile (?)
-- visiting the same state visited before (in terms of map & agent combined state) (?)

 Positive rewards are given for:
 - a dig action in one of the right tiles